 Adult mayflies have a very short life span, their primary purpose is to reproduce.
 The shortest of the mayfly species lives under 5 minutes!
 Because of this they don’t have usable mouths and their digestive systems are filled with air.

-View 60 more mayfly dry flies for sale
+View 62 more mayfly dry flies for sale

-The body of a parachute fly sits temptingly “in” the surface film, held there by the parachute hackle.
+The body of a parachute fly sits temptingly 'in' the surface film, held there by the parachute hackle.
 Shuttlecock are a modern fishing fly whose body hangs temptingly just under the surface film.

 View 49 more parachute & shuttlecock dry flies for sale

 Caddis flies are quite often referred to as 'Sedge' flies, to describe how an adult Caddis fly tend to attach and cling themselves onto the sedge grass growing along the banks of the water.